 The Center engages in an ongoing dialogue and partnership with the more than 25 Southern California Indian communities to save and share these previously silent cultural histories.
-They will tell their stories, in their own words.
+They tell their stories, in their own words.
 This treasure is part of our national heritage and serves the broader community, drawing all — Indians and non-Indians alike — into the Center as an active collaborating partner.
 There are several tribal museums in Southern California, but they each focus on only one of these diverse nations.

 Saving and sharing

-Dorothy Ramon Learning Center will showcase Southern California Indian communities, with the aim of bringing them together in this central location, all the while reaching out to Indians and non-Indians in the ever-diversifying region as a whole, educating with exhibits, programs, publications, and community events.
+Dorothy Ramon Learning Center showcases Southern California Indian communities, with the aim of bringing them together in this central location, all the while reaching out to Indians and non-Indians in the ever-diversifying region as a whole, educating with exhibits, programs, publications, and community events.
 This inclusiveness will bring discovery, sharing, and understanding of an integral component of our national heritage.
 Our aim is to engage a broad section of California residents — and a greater number of visitors who are coming through, and stopping in the Pass — in the study, participation, and appreciation of the Indian Cultures of Southern California.

-• Teach native use of plants with an ethnobotanical garden planted on one-quarter acre near the Center.
+• We'll teach native use of plants with an ethnobotanical garden planted on one-quarter acre near the Center.
 Many native plants of importance to Indian communities will grow there.
 The garden will teach the relationships between Indian people and the natural world around them, and will introduce these traditional values and knowledge to the greater public.

-• Continue to save and share Southern California’s cultures and advance the Center’s work through the high quality multimedia publications of Ushkana Press.
+• We'll continue to save and share Southern California’s cultures and advance the Center’s work through the high quality multimedia publications of Ushkana Press.
 Ushkana illuminates knowledge of Southern California American Indians through scholarly and educational formats that include books, multimedia, recording, video, and online projects.
 All publications strengthen and support the Center’s programs, classes, exhibits and other activities.